gogojjh/gogojjh.github.io/_projects/2024_icra_industry.md

 ---

 ## ICRA 2024, 13 May - 17 May, Yokohama, Japan

-The number of attendance of ICRA has rapidly growed.
-And I have seen a significant transition of hotpot.
-This blog will show some interesting products from industry, covering data collection device, legged robot, mobile-manipulation robot, and so on.
+In this blog, I will shown some intriguing products from the industry, including data collection devices, legged robots, mobile manipulation robots, and more.
-We have witnessed the transition in robot.
-This page wants to show interesting things.

 ### Recording
 #### Gundam!